 Special Educational Needs and Inclusion Fund

-SENIF funding is for children who have got low level and emerging needs.
+Early Years SENIF funding is additional funding for children who have got early identified needs or more severe and complex needs.

 Childcare providers can apply if they: